Klosmi/WP-dev/WPDevNotes.md

 <br>

 Insinde the `"settings"` we add a new property "`spacing"`.
-By setting the "margin" and "padding" true, u sers will be able to configure the margin and padding for all blocks that support spacing.
+By setting `"margin": true` and `"padding": true` in the global `"spacing"` settings, users will be able to configure the margin and padding for all blocks that support spacing.
 ```
 "settings" : {
   "spacing" : {